 - Weeds, leaves, and spent flowers from the garden

-Never add meat or dairy to the composter, as it will spoil (and smell!) and attract pests.
-Besides that, your compost could then harbor harmful bacteria that could cause illness.
-It is a good idea, however, to add a shovelful of garden soil to your compost.
-The soil contains all kinds of microorganisms which will consume the contents of your compost and break it down.
+It is a good idea to add a shovelful of garden soil to your compost.
+The soil contains all kinds of microorganisms that will consume the contents of your compost and break it down.
 If you don't have access to garden soil, don't worry.
 You'll still get compost, but it will take a little longer.

 You'll also need to keep your compost aerated.
 In a traditional pile, this is done by digging into the pile and turning the contents every week or two.
 You can aerate your trash can composter by simply laying it on its side and rolling it around a few times.
-Do this once or twice a week, and you should have finished compost in two to four weeks.
+Do this once or twice a week until the compost is ready to use.